-Work register usage can impact the number of threads that the shader core can execute simultaneously.
+Demand on the work register can impact the number of threads that the shader core can execute simultaneously.
 This impact is because the available physical register pool is divided among the shader threads that are executing.
 Reducing the work register usage per thread can increase the number of threads that can be executed, which is often beneficial.
-See Mali GPU pipelines for more details about work register usage for each Arm® MaliTM GPU architecture.
+See Mali GPU pipelines for more details about work register usage for each Arm[®] Mali[TM] GPU architecture.

-Shaders that spill to stack are expensive for a GPU to process, so try to eliminate spilling from shaders by reducing register pressure.
-You can reduce register pressure in the following ways:
+Shaders that spill to stack are expensive for a GPU to process.
+Reduce register pressure to help stop the shaders from spilling.
+You can reduce register pressure in one of the following ways: